Betelgeuse News 2025: Will Betelgeuse Go Supernova? New Companion Star Discovery Sheds Light

 When will Betelgeuse go supernova?

 As beautiful as Betelgeuse is to observe, the main question on many people's minds is when it will go supernova.
 If it happens soon, it will be one of the greatest astronomical events in history!
 A Betelgeuse supernova will shine as brightly as a half-Moon and will be visible during the day for several months.
 A sight that no one will miss.
-But scientists still don’t agree on the date when it will happen.
+However, according to the latest discoveries, it doesn’t seem to be happening anytime soon.

 The Great Dimming of Betelgeuse in 2019-2020